Improved Input Reprogramming for GAN Conditioning: Experiments

 \subsection{Ablation study}

 We investigate the empirical effect of the invertible architecture and the PU-based loss on \rg{}.
 We construct four \rg{} versions from enabling or disabling each of two components.
 We use ResNet architecture~\citep{he2015deep} and the standard GAN loss as replacements for the i-ResNet architecture and our PU-based loss.
-UGAN is pretrained on unlabeled \dc{}, and the labeled dataset is $10\%$ of the labeled \dc{} (to observe better the effect of PU-based loss on the low-label regime).
+UGAN is pretrained on unlabeled \dc{}, and the labeled data is $10\%$ of \dc{} (to observe better the effect of PU-based loss under the low-label regime).
 Shown in Table~\ref{tab:ablation} are the \cfid{} scores of four models.
-The full \rg{} with both invertibility and PU-based loss achieves the best score ($65.51$), while removing both two components results in a much higher \cfid{} ($82.26$).
-As shown in the rows, the PU-based loss helps \rg{} reduce nearly $2$ and $5$ \fid{} score units.
-As shown in the columns, the invertibility helps improve approximately $10$ units.
-Though both two components help achieve better performances, the invertibility has shown a higher impact on \rg{}.
+The original \rg{} achieves the best score ($64.25$), while removing all components causes a higher \cfid{} ($82.26$).
+Using PU-based loss and invertibility help \rg{} reduce \cfid{}, with the biggest decreases being $6.3$ and $15.1$, respectively.
+Thus both components have positive effects on the \rg{}'s performance, and invertibility shows a higher impact on \rg{}.